BartBruininks/mdvcontainment/README.md

 ## A TPR can be used in combination with the GRO to add the boneded information.
 #  One can also use a PDB annotated file for the bonds, although the maximum bonds
-#  is then coupled to the PDB fixed file format (max 9999?)
+#  is then coupled to the PDB fixed file format (max 9999?).
 TPR = 'blobs.tpr'
 GRO = 'whole_blobs.gro'
 selection_string = '(name C2A C2B C3A C3B C4A C5A C5B C4B D2A D2B D3A D3B D4A D4B D5A D5B)'
 resolution = 0.5 # This is in nm if you are working with GRO/PDB files

-## Loading the files using MDA
+## Loading the files using MDA.
 universe = mda.Universe(TPR, GRO) # The TPR adds bonded information selection = universe.select_atoms(selection_string)

-## Calculating the containment
+## Calculating the containment.
 containers = mdvc.Containers(selection, resolution)

-## Plottin the containment without renders
+## Plottin the containment without renders.
 containers.plot()

 ## Plotting the containment with renders (this makes use of VMD and expects the presence of the render scripts).
 containers.render()

-## Opening the interactive graph in a browser
+## Opening the interactive graph in a browser.
 webbrowser.open('containment_img.html')

 ## Extract the container and its content by using the container ID (renders are useful here).
 contained_nodes = containers.get_downstream_nodes([-2]) # -2 is the ID in this example
 print(f'The container has a volume of {containers.get_volume(contained_nodes)} nm^3')

-## Writing the atomgroup
+## Writing the atomgroup.
 #  Using the most common label per residue is pretty slow and is usually not needed.
 output_atomgroup = containers.get_atomgroup_from_nodes(contained_nodes, b_factor=True, residue=False)

 ## In VMD the selection "beta 'id'" can be used to select the desired container.
 The quotes around the ID are
 #  required if the ID is negative!
 output_atomgroup.write('combined_container.pdb')
 ```